willemt/pearldb/README.rst

 Notes about ETags:

-- On reboots, PearDB loses all ETag information
+- On reboots, PearlDB loses all ETag information
-- On launch PearDB generates a random ETag prefix
+- On launch PearlDB generates a random ETag prefix
 - ETags are expected to have a short life (ie. < 1 day)

 Shutting down